jmodares/UB-ANC-Emulator/README.md

 ## Build
 The current version of the UB-ANC Emulator uses [QGroundControl 3.2](http://qgroundcontrol.com) and [ns-3.27](https://www.nsnam.org) as its main libraries.
-The build process explained here is targeted for Linux (Debian) platforms.
-We recommend using [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
+The build process explained here is targeted for 64-bit Linux (Debian) platforms.
+We recommend using [64-bit Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
 If you would like to use the emulator on other platforms, such as Windows, we have also provided a docker image.
 Please read the [Docker](#docker) section for more details.

 The following packages need to be installed before building the emulator:
 ```